 Law-Oriented Internships must be approved by Westminster's Internship Director.
-The Coordinator of the Legal Careers Advisory Committee will usually serve as the academic advisor for law-oriented internships.
+The Coordinator of the Legal Career Advisory Committee will usually serve as the academic advisor for law-oriented internships.
 The law-oriented internship will typically include work with an attorney in private practice, a public defender or prosecutor, or a judicial official.

-Students minoring in Pre-Law and planning to attend law school are also urged to take one or more of the following courses: Principles of Accounting I (ACC 215), American Government and Politics (POL 211), Principles of Microeconomics (ECN 212), Introduction to Ethics (PHL 212), Introduction to Political Theory (POL 205), Expository Writing (ENG 270).
+Students minoring in Pre-Law and planning to attend law school are also urged to take one or more of the following courses:

+Principles of Accounting I (ACC 215) American Government and Politics (POL 211) Principles of Microeconomics (ECN 212) Introduction to Ethics (PHL 212), Introduction to Political Theory (POL 205) Expository Writing (ENG 270)

-All departmental minors must have an overall "C" average or better in the group of courses presented to satisfy the requirements for the Pre-Law minor.
+All Pre-Law minors must have a "C" average or better in the classes presented to satisfy the minor requirements.

-PSYCHOLOGY MAJOR AND MINOR
+PSYCHOLOGY MAJOR

-Professors: D. Jones

-Associate Professor: A. Coats (Chair) Assistant Professor: R. Brunner Visiting Assistant Professor: T. Irelan Instructor: K. Lacey, J. Peterson
+Professor: D. Jones Associate Professors: R. Brunner, A. Coats (Chair) Instructors: K. Lacey

-Contact: Dr. Abby Coats, Chair Phone: (573) 592-6121
+Contact: Dr. Abby Coats, Chair Phone: (573) 592-6121 Email: Abby.Coats@westminster-mo.edu

-Email: Abby.Coats@westminster-mo.edu

 Psychology is defined as the science of mental processes and behavior.
 The Department of Psychology offers both a major and a minor in psychology.
 The courses that comprise the psychology major are designed to acquaint the student with the systematic and quantitative demands of scientific thought, as well as to ensure that students will be able to comprehend human behavior from cognitive, environmental, and biological perspectives.
-The Department intends that a major will, upon completion of his or her program, 1) have developed a conceptual framework that includes important psychological facts, principles and theories, 2) understand biological factors as they mediate human thought, emotion and behavior, 3) be able to use critical thinking to analyze human behavior recognizing behavior as the product of antecedents and consequents, 4) have developed quantitative reasoning skills to level enabling organization and analysis of data from survey, field or laboratory research, 5) have mastered use of computer technology in the execution and/or presentation of research findings.
-6) have developed oral presentation skills incorporating APA style elements for presentation of psychological findings, 7) have developed writing skills incorporating APA style elements for the presentation of psychological findings, 8) have developed cooperative learning skills by working productively in groups providing leadership for task completion, 9) have mastered information gathering and synthesizing skills related to a psychological topic, 10) be able to connect knowledge from several sub fields in psychology to address a large question, and 11) be able to appreciate the uniqueness of individuals based on learning historical, biological and cultural differences.
+The Department intends that a major will, upon completion of his or her program:

+- 1. Have developed a conceptual framework that includes important psychological facts, principles and theories. - 2.
+Understand biological factors as they mediate human thought, emotion and behavior.

+3. Be able to use critical thinking to analyze human behavior recognizing behavior as the product of antecedents and consequents.

+4. Have developed quantitative reasoning skills to level enabling organization and analysis of data from survey, field or laboratory research.

+- 5. Have mastered use of computer technology in the execution and/or presentation of research findings. - 6.
+Have developed oral presentation skills incorporating APA style elements for presentation of psychological findings. - 7.
+Have developed writing skills incorporating APA style elements for the presentation of psychological findings. - 8.
+Have developed cooperative learning skills by working productively in groups providing leadership for task completion. - 9.
+Have mastered information gathering and synthesizing skills related to a psychological topic. - 10.
+Be able to connect knowledge from several subfields in psychology to address a large question, and - 11.
+Be able to appreciate the uniqueness of individuals based on learning historical, biological and cultural differences.